Tishya22/spam_classifier/README.md

 XGBoost

-The models were compared using multiple evaluation metrics rather than relying on accuracy alone.

-🏆 Final Model — Multinomial Naive Bayes

-Multinomial Naive Bayes was selected as the final classifier.

-Why it worked well:

-Well suited for text classification

-Performs efficiently with high-dimensional sparse features

-Works naturally with TF-IDF / word-frequency based representations

-Produced very strong precision, which is particularly important for spam detection

-Remained competitive even when compared with more complex ensemble models

-This project also reinforced an important ML principle:

-A more complex model is not always a better model.

-📊 Evaluation Metrics

-The models were evaluated using:
+The models were compared using:

 Accuracy

-Measures the percentage of all predictions that were correct.

 Precision

-Measures how reliable the model's Spam predictions are.

-Precision = TP / (TP + FP)

-High precision is especially important here because a False Positive means a genuine message is incorrectly classified as Spam.

 Recall

-Measures how much of the actual Spam was successfully detected.

-Recall = TP / (TP + FN)

-F1-Score

-Balances Precision and Recall into one metric.
+F1-score

 Confusion Matrix

-Used to inspect:

-True Positives

-True Negatives

-False Positives

-False Negatives
+Final Model

+Multinomial Naive Bayes

+Multinomial Naive Bayes was selected as the final classifier because it performed strongly on the TF-IDF text features and maintained very high precision.

+Why it fits this problem well:

+Designed for frequency-based text features

+Efficient on high-dimensional sparse data

+Fast to train and predict

+Strong baseline for NLP classification

+Performs well without unnecessary model complexity

+Key takeaway: A more complex model is not always a better model.In this project, simpler Naive Bayes performed better than several ensemble approaches.

+Experiments Tried

+Several techniques were explored to improve model performance:

+TF-IDF max_features

+Feature scaling

+Additional numerical features

+Multiple ML classifiers

+Voting Classifier

+Stacking

+Ensemble models

+These experiments helped confirm that Multinomial Naive Bayes was still the most suitable model for this dataset.

-🌐 Streamlit Application
+Streamlit Prediction Flow

-The deployed application follows this prediction pipeline:

-User enters a message
+User enters message
         ↓
 transform_text()
         ↓
-TF-IDF transform()
+tfidf.transform()
         ↓
-Loaded trained model
-        ↓
 model.predict()
         ↓
 Spam / Not Spam

-The application loads:
+The Streamlit app loads:

-vectorizer.pkl → trained TF-IDF vectorizer
+vectorizer.pkl  → fitted TF-IDF vectorizer
-model.pkl      → trained Multinomial Naive Bayes classifier
+model.pkl       → trained classifier

-model.predict() then uses the patterns learned during training to classify the new TF-IDF vector.

-🛠️ Tech Stack
+Tech Stack

 Language